-Can I Keep My Car If I File Chapter 7 Bankruptcy in Pennsylvania?
+Can I Keep My Car if I File Chapter 7 Bankruptcy in Pennsylvania?

 Filing for bankruptcy can be a frightening proposition if you’re concerned about the future of your personal property.
 You may be most concerned about whether you’ll be able to keep your car.
 Skilled bankruptcy attorneys get this question all the time.
 And as we try to explain it, we discover there are many misunderstandings as to the ways in which Bankruptcy Law protects your car.
-Call the Pennsylvania Chapter 7 bankruptcy attorneys of Young, Marr & Associates if you are contemplating filing for bankruptcy, and you want to keep your vehicle.
+Call the Pennsylvania bankruptcy attorneys of Young, Marr, Mallis & Associates if you are contemplating filing for bankruptcy, and you want to keep your vehicle.
 We offer free and confidential consultations at this critical juncture of your life.
 Call us at (215) 607-7478 to schedule a free consultation.

 How Does Bankruptcy Protect My Car?